 With a view to ensuring that inside information is identified, handled and disseminated in compliance with the SFO, and proper internal control procedures are in place to guard against mishandling of inside information which may constitute insider dealing or breach of any other statutory obligations, the Group has implemented the Policy on Securities Dealings and Handling of Confidential and Price-sensitive Inside Information.
 The policy also adopts additional precautions which should be taken by employees who are in possession of inside information, including identification of project by code name and dissemination of information for stated purpose and on a need-to-know basis only.
 Whilst all employees are absolutely prohibited at all times from dealing in the securities of any listed entity within the Group when they are in possession of unpublished and price-sensitive information or confidential information, certain members of senior management or staff are subject to specific additional compliance requirements as are communicated to them individually from time to time (including but not limited to obtaining written pre-clearance from designated members of management prior to any dealing in any such securities).
-Further, certain staff members in the Group Finance Department are subject to a two-month blackout period prior to the release of the Company's annual results and a one-month blackout period prior to the release of the subject to a two-week blackout period.
+Further, certain staff members in the Group CFO Office are subject to a two-month blackout period prior to the release of the Company's annual results and a one-month blackout period prior to the release of interim results, while relevant staff in the GCSD and GCAD are subject to a two-week blackout period.